-- 1. The officers of YSAC are the Chairperson and Vice-Chairperson or two equal Co-Chairpersons in place of a Chair and Vice-Chair. - 2.
-The duties of the officers shall be: - a) The Chairperson, selected by YSAC shall preside over all Council and Executive Committee meetings, serve as spokesperson for the YSAC, and appoint the Chairperson and Vice Chairperson for all committees, both standing and ad-hoc. - b) The Vice Chairperson, selected by the YSAC shall serve on the Executive Committee, substitute for the Chairperson during the Chairperson's absence, and perform other duties assigned by the Chairperson.
+- c) The committee Chairperson and Vice Chairperson of the following standing committees: - i.
+Planning and Budgeting - ii.
+Multi-Disciplinary Team (MDT) - iii.
+Monitoring - 2.
+The duties of the officers shall be: - a) The Chairperson, selected by YSAC shall preside over all Council and Executive Committee meetings, call special meetings (as necessary), serve as spokesperson for the YSAC, and nominate the Chairperson and Vice Chairperson for all committees, both standing and adhoc (with the approval of the council). - b) The Vice Chairperson, selected by the YSAC shall serve on the Executive Committee, substitute for the Chairperson during the Chairperson's absence, and perform other duties assigned by the Chairperson. - 3.
+Re-organization: - a) Elections for Chair and Vice Chair will be conducted at the May YSAC meeting.
+The Nominations Committee will be formed at the April meeting and collect nominations prior to the election. - b) The Chair and Vice Chair shall serve a term of one-year and be eligible for re-election each year. - c) Re-organization shall occur yearly at the June YSAC meeting.

-3. Re-organization:

-- a) Elections for Chair and Vice Chair will be conducted at the May YSAC meeting.
-The Nominations Committee will be formed at the March meeting and collect nominations prior to the election. - b) The Chairpersons shall each serve a term of one-year and be eligible for reelection each year. - c) Re-organization shall occur yearly at the July YSAC meeting.
 Committee Chairs and Vice Chairs will be appointed at the yearly re-organization meeting.